West LooeCornwall

 Understanding Pollock and Their Habits

-Pollock are one of the most popular sport fish found in UK waters, known for their strong fight, fast runs, and abundance around wrecks, reefs, and rocky coastlines.
 They are predatory fish that rely on speed and cover, often feeding on smaller fish such as sand eels, sprats, and juvenile mackerel.
-This makes them a thrilling target for anglers who enjoy the challenge of lure or bait fishing in deeper waters.
+This makes them a thrilling target for anglers who enjoy lure fishing or bait fishing in deeper water.

 These fish typically stay close to structure where baitfish gather, using depth and cover to ambush prey.
 They move through the water column depending on light and tide, sometimes feeding close to the surface and at other times holding deep.
-By learning about their feeding habits, favoured hiding places, and reactions to changing conditions, anglers can select the right approach to increase their chances of success.

 Pollock can be caught from both the shore and boats, but deeper offshore marks often hold larger specimens.
-These heavyweight fish are a prized catch, with some exceeding double figures in weight, making them a highlight of many Cornish fishing trips.
+These heavyweight fish are a prized catch, with some exceeding double figures in weight, making them a highlight of many Cornish sea fishing trips.

 The Best Time of Year for Pollock Fishing

-While pollock can be caught year-round in Cornwall and across the UK, the best results are usually seen in late spring through autumn.
-During these warmer months, baitfish are more abundant and pollock become more active, feeding closer to the surface and around inshore structures.
+During these warmer months, baitfish are more abundant, and pollock become more active, feeding closer to the surface and around inshore structures.
 For visiting anglers, this is an excellent time to book a charter and enjoy consistent sport.

-Winter fishing is still possible, but pollock often move into deeper waters, requiring boat trips and heavier tackle to reach them.
+Winter fishing is still possible, but pollock often move into deeper water, requiring boat trips and heavier tackle to reach them.
 The colder months tend to produce fewer but often larger fish, which appeal to more experienced anglers who are prepared to put in the effort.

 Understanding these seasonal shifts helps anglers plan their trips at the most productive times of year.
 For many, summer is considered prime time for pollock, offering not only good numbers but also the excitement of catching larger fish on lighter tackle in shallower areas.